BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 - This can be very decisive because the high bidder will attempt to choose the trump in which he has a "Bur" or "Nell" (see valuation below).

 ## Valuation
+When you win a trick, you add the cards' point value to your score.
+The player that makes the final trick gets an additional five points.

 | Cards by Trick Rank      | Point Value |
 | ------------------------ | ----------- |